quiltingcode/pp4-craft-cafe/README.md

 If a user clicks on the 'Delete' button, they are taken into a confirmation deletion page where they must confirm whether they really want to delete this data or not.
 If the user changes their mind, they can click the 'Go Back' button to return to their profile without deleting anything.
 However, if they wish to continue, they can click on the 'Delete' button and the corresponding booking, post or comment will be permanently removed from the site.

+After editing or deleting, the user is redirected back to their profile page.

 ### **Admin Dashboard**

 Although all admin CRUD functionality can be accessed and managed through the superuser logon to the /admin page, I also decided to create a frontend admin page where superusers can see a general overview of how well the Craft Cafe website is performing and how much interaction it's getting with its community.
 Firstly, the superuser can see some website statistics: